 The assessment part of the outline will specify the frequency and type of assessment and how these will be used as an overall metric of student learning.
 Here’s an example:

 Assessments will consist of three weekly tests and a final exam.
 There will also be additional pop quizzes to assess learning and measure progress.

-Another important component of your outline is the listing of the instructional materials you will use to deliver the course.
+Another important component of your outline is listing the instructional materials you will use to deliver the course.

 Will you be using the classroom whiteboard only?
 Video lessons?
 Audio files?
 Printable handouts?
-Will the students be required to purchase a textbook in order to complete the class?
+Will the students be required to purchase a textbook to complete the class?

 Outlining instructional materials will be used in the class is a vital part of the planning process.
 Here’s an example you can model: